Semaphor

 Overview

-Plays nicely with your existing filters
+Plays nicely with your card-level dates

 How it works